Mierdin/nwkauto/workshopnotes.md

     I do have a day job, and this is not that.

-    Not endorsing or promoting any one platform - some automation is possible almost anywhere
+    Not endorsing or promoting any one platform - automation is possible in many forms

 Go to overview slide, talk through it briefly

 Ask audience for some network automation anecdotes

-Talk about network automation concepts like culture

-    - DON'T need to be a "programmer".
-Big diff between SW dev and this

-    - Need to have leadership buy-in.
-Has to be strategic (uptime, etc)
+Network Automation Concepts

 Go to "Workshop Tips" slide